Luthfi-Adhiya/Multimedia/Multimedia.md

 makes recognition of trends and comparisons between magnitudes possible at a glance.
 More complex data than the sort normally kept in spreadsheets demands more complex visualizations to provide the same degree of comprehensibility.
-Three-dimensional and timevarying presentations, making use of false colour to carry extra information, are often favoured.
+Three-dimensional and timevarying presentations, making use of false colour to carry extra information, are often favoured.
 Such elaborate visualizations are frequently generated from simulations of complex dynamic
 systems: for example, a program that simulates atmospheric